 Meghan joined Watsi on December 23rd, 2014.
-Eight years ago, Meghan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Meghan's most recent donation traveled 4,200 miles to support Valentina, a beautiful baby girl from Bolivia, to fund heart surgery.
+Nine years ago, Meghan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Meghan's most recent donation traveled 9,000 miles to support Asiyatu, homemaker from Malawi, to fund surgery to treat breast cancer.

 Valentina is a beautiful 2-year-old girl from Bolivia.
 She lives in La Paz with her parents, who are a teacher and a homemaker respectively, and two older siblings.
 Valentina was born with a cardiac condition called atrial septal defect, in which a hole exists between the two upper chambers of her heart.
 As a result blood leaks through this hole, leaving her weak and short of breath.
 Our medical partner HCA is helping Valentina access life-saving cardiac treatment so she can grow up healthy.
 During surgery, doctors will use a patch to close the hole so that blood can no longer leak through it.
 Her family is raising $1,500 to support her surgery and care.
 Valentina's mother shared: "Our family is very thankful that Valentina can have this opportunity for her heart to be healed."